 No. Criterion Assessment guideline and interpretation Level 8.16 Combination of products with On the way PlanetProof logo A combination of products is a product consisting of two or more products (e.g., a vegetable package, or a soup package).
 The On the way to PlanetProof logo can be used on a combination of products in case: at least 75% of the weight of the combination of products are raw On the way to PlanetProof certified plant products. there is a product declaration on the package announcing which products are On the way to PlanetProof certified.
 This only concerns the raw products.
 Check visually and administratively whether the requirements are met.
 Major 8.17 Communication On the way to PlanetProof - General Use of On the way to PlanetProof names and/or logos is only permitted: with the written approval of the certification body.
 Permission is granted to the certificate holder, which is responsible for the correct use of the names and/or logos.
 Certificate holders are not obliged to use the logo. in the certificate holder's communications in relation to the products or services with an On the way to PlanetProof certificate. if it does not exceed the product, brand and/or trade name in size and conspicuousness.
 Any suggestion that On the way to PlanetProof is a trademark is not permitted.
 The On the way to PlanetProof certificate is a product/service certificate, not a company certificate.
 When the On the way to PlanetProof name and/or logo are displayed with the unique registration number are this therefore always pertains to a product/service.
 What is not permitted in communication, for example, is: 'Company X has On the way to PlanetProof'; what is permitted, for example, is: 'Company X has On the way to PlanetProof.
 SMK assigns to the deposition for the collective name and logo at the Benelux Office for Intellectual Property (31-10-2016 / registration number 0998240).
 The general conditions of the Milieu Reclame Code (Dutch Environmental Advertising Code) also apply.
-Packaging Advertisements Posters Catalogues Brochures Commercial documents (quotes, invoices, bills of lading, product lists, etc.) Etc. Major
+Assessment of compliance with communication requirements.
+Check on - Websites / social media - Printing and writing paper - Advertising brochures - Packaging - Advertisements - Posters - Catalogues - Brochures - Commercial documents (quotes, invoices, bills of lading, product lists, etc.) - Etc. Major